 Watch: Horrors: https://www.youtube.com/watch?v=QVj01JUPvd4

 Watch: The Nishikado: https://www.youtube.com/watch?v=zXQ-5-6fZi8

-The Flaming Lips have double album released in 2009 called Embryonic with a song called ‘Saggitarius Silver Announcement’.
+The Flaming Lips released a double album in 2009 called Embryonic, with a song called ‘Saggitarius Silver Announcement’.
 Wayne Coyne confirms that the lyrics imply that “Surrendering to our primitive desires and obsessions is the only way to pure freedom.”

 Our earliest silver memory from childhood must be that of Hershey’s Kisses.
 The solid milk chocolate candies appeared in 1907.
 They were individually hand-wrapped for the first fourteen years.
 An automated machine took over in 1921.
 The candies were named for the ‘kissing’ sound that the machines made when they poured the chocolate.